Install Java & IntelliJ

 We’ll be installing Java and IntelliJ.
 Mac users can use a helpful tool called Homebrew to install all of these in only a couple steps (you can install anything, really!).

-First, install Homebrew if you have not yet:
+First, install Homebrew if you have not yet.
+Run the following command in terminal:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Then, install Java and IntelliJ in this one command:
+Then, install Java and IntelliJ with this one command in terminal:

 brew install --cask intellij-idea temurin